 For chlorine treatment the pH range should be 7.0 to 7.6; for bromine treatment the pH range should be 7.0 to 8.7.
 At higher pH values the treatment times may need to be extended.

-NOTE: Stabilized halogen products should not be used for remediation.
+NOTE: Stabilized halogen products should not be used for online decontamination or system decontamination as defined in this Appendix per footnotes 3 and 4.

 SUBPART 4-2 Health Care Facilities

 § 4-2.1 Scope.